Frequently Asked Questions:

 What time does it start?

-Our cookoff has benefited a variety of not for profit groups over the past few years but our primary beneficiaries are the Belton Interfaith Ministerial Association, the Belton Area Museum Association, The Belton Center for the Arts and the Shalom Recovery House and the Belton Alliance.
+Our cook-off has benefited a variety of not for profit groups over the past thirteen years, but our primary beneficiaries are the Belton Interfaith Ministerial Association, the Belton Area Museum Association, The Belton Center for the Arts, the Belton Alliance and the Belton Masonic Lodge #130 Christmas for Kids program.
 All but a small percentage is given away to these groups.
-We usually only keep about $1200 to help kick start the next years event and pay service fees etc. until the next years cookoff.
+We usually only keep about $1200 to help kick start the next year's event and pay service fees etc. until the next year's cook-off.

 I attended here last year and I can cook chili better than these folks and I can win it all, so how do I enter?

-Can I cook my chili or salsa at home and bring it?
+Can I cook my chili at home and bring it?

-You can cook your People's Choice chili at home and bring it with you.
-You may also pre-make your salsa.
+Yes AND No. You can cook your People's Choice chili at home and bring it with you.
 If you are competing in any other category that requires you to cook, you must cook your chili on site.
 That includes Homestyle, Red Chili and Chili Verde.

 Can I bring my pet?